-Deciding on a college major can be one of the most stress-inducing parts of higher education, especially given today’s dynamic and volatile job market.
-The following majors are fields of study that will provide you with valuable skills and knowledge to help you stand out to potential employers!
+Choosing a college major can be one of the most challenging decisions that you'll face during your undergraduate journey, especially given today’s dynamic, complex, and volatile job market.
+The following majors are fields of study that will provide you with valuable skills and knowledge to help you stand out to future employers.

-Take a look at the top 10 college majors worth pursuing in 2018!
+Take a look at the top 15 college majors worth pursuing this year.

 A business administration degree is a lucrative and marketable major, boasting a high rate of full-time employment.

 You’ll study statistics, economics, business, and financial management, courses that will prepare you for the challenging management positions that business administration majors often attain.
 Specializations such as human resources or international business can add another level of potential to your future career.

 With this degree, you can expect to find employment in business management, where you can earn an annual salary between the ranges of $47,900 and $66,376.